Chevrotain/chevrotain/diagrams/readme.md

 It is often useful to visually inspect a grammar's syntax diagrams during development or for documentation purposes.

-This folder contains a template which can be easily modified to render and display A grammar as railroad syntax diagrams using the [railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) library by @tabatkins.
+This folder contains two templates which can be easily modified to render and display A grammar as railroad syntax diagrams using the [railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) library by @tabatkins.